 The road to healthy eating is, like any meaningful journey, a step-by-step process.
 Making radical, sweeping changes to our eating habits is not likely to succeed in the long term.
 We are creatures of habit.
 To suddenly initiate an all-encompassing adjustment to every aspect of our diet is to go against the laws of our nature.
 This is why the vast majority of such efforts are doomed to failure from the very beginning.
 What will serve best in initiating a new era of eating are small, ongoing, gradual changes easily engrafted into our daily habits.
 Over time, these little changes will grow to be a vast army, and will spell certain doom for those old eating habits that are harming our health!

-Consider taking the first step on the journey toward healthy eating by giving the kibosh these three major dietary offenders.
+Consider taking the first step on the journey toward healthy eating by giving the kibosh to these three unhealthy major dietary offenders that we should eliminate.

 1. Fast Food: All Calories, No Content

 Few dining options offer the ease and convenience of fast food.
 Simply mutter a few phrases into a crackly speaker, pull up to a drive-thru window and “poof,” you are handed a fully-prepared meal, complete with kids toys and colorful packaging!
 But don’t let this tempting option fool you.
 The significant downside to fast food is that while it offers a plethora of calories to help pad your waistline, most fast food selections provide precious little in regard to nutrition, and can prove to be less-than-friendly to your health.
 Further, as the great majority of fast food options are highly processed, they add to their nutritional poverty an abundance of sugars, sodium and unhealthy fats.
 But the worst part of the story is, grill-cooked fast foods contain doses of a carcinogen called HCA, which have been linked to the development of cancer.
 When it comes to fast food, you may want to say, “Not so fast!”